Menu

 14 Days

-One of the most popular activities on a Gilgit-Baltistan tour is trekking.
-The region is home to some of the world’s most beautiful trekking routes, including the K2 base camp trek and the Baltoro Glacier trek.
-These treks offer stunning views of snow-capped peaks, glaciers, and alpine meadows.
-For those who prefer a more leisurely pace, there are plenty of easy hiking trails and walks that offer beautiful views of the valleys and mountains.
+Trekking Marvels: A paramount attraction of a Gilgit Baltistan tour lies in the allure of trekking.
+The region boasts some of the world’s most mesmerizing trekking routes, with the K2 base camp trek and the Baltoro Glacier trek standing out prominently.
+These trails present awe-inspiring panoramas of snow-capped peaks, expansive glaciers, and lush alpine meadows.
+For those seeking a more leisurely pace, the region offers a plethora of easy hiking trails and walks that reveal stunning vistas of valleys and mountains, catering to a diverse range of trekking enthusiasts.

-Gilgit-Baltistan is also home to a rich cultural heritage that is reflected in its traditional music, dance, handicrafts, and cuisine.
-Visitors on a Gilgit-Baltistan tour can experience this rich culture by attending local festivals, visiting historic sites, and sampling the delicious local food.
-Traditional dishes such as shapik, palao, and harissa are a must-try for food lovers.
+Cultural Riches: Gilgit Baltistan is not just a haven for nature lovers; it is also a repository of a rich cultural heritage that finds expression in traditional music, dance, handicrafts, and cuisine.
+Travellers embarking on a Gilgit-Baltistan tour have the opportunity to immerse themselves in this cultural tapestry by attending local festivals, exploring historic sites, and indulging in the delightful local cuisine.
+Traditional dishes such as shapik, palao, and harissa beckon food enthusiasts to savour the authentic flavours of the region.

 Overview